7 Public Health Programs Libraries Can Implement

 • Community engagement

-These contributions make libraries valuable partners in community health initiatives.
+These contributions make libraries incredibly valuable community health partners.

 Getting Started

-Libraries interested in developing public health programming do not need to start with large initiatives.
-Many successful programs begin with small pilot efforts and partnerships with local organizations.
+Libraries interested in developing public health programming do not need to start with massive initiatives or large grant-funded projects.

 Previous